Maaya Sakamoto: Career

 In 2008, Sakamoto worked once again with Kanno for her 15th single, "Triangler", which was used as opening theme for the TV anime series Macross Frontier.
 "Triangler" became a big hit, peaking at the Top 3 single of the Oricon charts.
 The single ended up becoming Sakamoto's biggest selling single to date, with more than 90,000 copies sold.
 The song was later included in Sakamoto's sixth album, Kazeyomi, which was released in January 2009 and also peaked within the Top 3.
 For promoting this album, Sakamoto began her first low-scale national tour, on which she held three concerts in Nagoya, Osaka and Tokyo.
 The tour was later released as her first live DVD on August 11, 2011.

 In 2010, Sakamoto celebrated her 15th anniversary in the entertainment industry, releasing on her 30th birthday her greatest hits album Everywhere, and also holding a concert at the Nippon Budokan. also in 2010, Sakamoto played the role of Ritsuko Nonomura in Japanese musical adaption of the South Korean movie A Moment to Remember, (Note: based on the 2001 Yomiuri TV-Nippon TV dorama Pure Soul.) along with Rina Chinen and Rina Uchiyama.
 In 2011, her seventh album, You Can't Catch Me, became her first album to reach the first stop of the Oricon charts.

 Her 2012 Mitsubachi tour concluded with an announcement at her New Year's Eve concert of a new full-length album of songs written and composed solely by Sakamoto, as well as a short concert tour to support it.
 The album, titled Singer Song Writer, featured two new versions of Sakamoto's previous compositions "Everywhere" and "Chikai", as well as eight original tracks.

 On September 25, 2017, the NHK Anime World website revealed that Sakamoto would perform "Clear" (Sakamoto 27th single, Released on January 31, 2018), the opening song for the anime adaptation of Cardcaptor Sakura: Clear Card.
-Sakamoto and Yoshiki Mizuno from Ikimonogakari co-written the song's lyrics, while music arrangement was arranged by Shin Kōno.
-(Note: Kōno Composition credits include Crying Out Love, In the Center of the World, Journey Under the Midnight Sun, Iryū: Team Medical Dragon and Jūhan Shuttai!, Kōno also previously arrangement songs for J-Pop Artist such as Morning Musume (Manatsu no Kōsen, Popcorn Love!), Crystal Kay, and Chemistry.)
+Sakamoto and Yoshiki Mizuno from Ikimonogakari co-written the song's lyrics, while music arrangement was arranged by Shin Kono.
+(Note: Kōno Composition credits include Crying Out Love, In the Center of the World, Journey Under the Midnight Sun, Iryū: Team Medical Dragon and Jūhan Shuttai!, Kōno also previously arrangement songs for J-Pop Artist such as Aco, Crystal Kay, Chemistry and Rip Slyme.)